 5. Odds & Ends

-In addition to the things above, there's a few other items to consider to make sure you get the best instructor for you.
-Don't forget to ask about scheduling, access to pools, refund or rescheduling policy, etc. If you're hiring someone for your child, definitely ask about rescheduling policies since there might be last minute academic issues that come up, which might prevent your son or daughter from attending their session.
+In addition to the things above, there are a few other items to consider to make sure you get the best instructor for you.
+Don't forget to ask about scheduling, access to pools, refund or rescheduling policy, etc. If you're hiring someone for your child, definitely ask about rescheduling policies since there might be last-minute academic issues that come up, which might prevent your son or daughter from attending their session.

 Once you've made a choice, one thing is for sure - you are doing something positive for your health and fitness.
 To learn more about nutrition for swimmers and how you can achieve top performance, subscribe to our P2Life blog today!